Avatar: The Way of Water: Writing

 Discussing the character of Tuk in a February 2019 interview, Cameron mentioned that she was eight years old, and that the film would feature a scene between Jake and Neytiri taking place from Tuk's perspective: "There's a three-page argument scene between Jake and Neytiri, a marital dispute, very, very critical to the storyline.
 I wound up shooting it all from the point of view of the 8-year-old hiding under the structure and peeking in.
 Having gone through the experience with [Sam Worthington] on Avatar, I now knew how to write the Jake character going forward across the emotional rollercoaster of the next four movies."
-Cameron stated that the film addresses the implications of Jake and Neytiri becoming parents in the time that elapsed since the first film.
-He stated: In a December 2019 interview, Lang stated that his character was always meant to return in the sequels, as Cameron had shared with him "that Quaritch had a future" while shooting the original film.
+Cameron said the film addresses the implications of Jake and Neytiri becoming parents in the time that elapsed since the first film.
+He said:

+In a December 2019 interview, Lang said his character was always meant to return in the sequels, as Cameron had shared with him "that Quaritch had a future" while shooting the original film.